Purcellville, Virginia: Transportation

 The primary highway serving Purcellville is Virginia State Route 7.
 SR 7 extends eastward to Leesburg and beyond, eventually terminating in Alexandria, with interchanges at Interstate 495, Interstate 66 and Interstate 395.
 Towards the west, SR 7 passes Berryville before terminating at Winchester, where it interchanges with Interstate 81.
 The current alignment of SR 7 through Purcellville is actually a bypass of the original road through the middle of Purcellville, which now comprises SR 7 Business.

 Virginia State Route 287 also serves Purcellville.
 Starting at SR 7 Business, SR 287 heads north, passing through Lovettsville before terminating at the Potomac River, where a bridge connects SR 287 to Brunswick, Maryland.

 Library

 The Purcellville Public Library is a county-owned public lending library.
 The Purcellville Public Library was founded in 1938 by Clarence Robey and Gertrude Robey.
-The library was designed by Delos H. Smith, and built in 1937.
+The library was designed by Delos H. Smith and built in 1937.
 The Purcellville Library and its bookmobile service were some of the initial branches in the creation of the Loudoun County Public Library system, established in 1973, alongside the Sterling Public Library.

 Public safety

-The Purcellville Police Department is a state-accredited 24-hour law enforcement agency, comprising 16 sworn officers and 2 civilian personnel.
-The Police Department is located at 125 Hirst Road in Purcellville, and is one of four full-service law enforcement agencies primarily serving in Loudoun County.
+The Purcellville Police Department is a state-accredited 24-hour law enforcement agency, comprising 21 sworn officers and 2 civilian personnel.
+The Police Department is located at 125 Hirst Road in Purcellville and is one of four full-service law enforcement agencies primarily serving in Loudoun County.
 It also has an auxiliary unit, the Purcellville Citizen Support Team, that performs street patrols and assists officers in accidents and civil events like parades.

+On April 8, 2025, the Purcellville Town Council voted to eliminate its police department.
+This occurred during the same meeting the police department was congratulated for achieving reaccreditation and the year after Purcellville was noted to be the safest town in Virginia.
+The bloc voting to eliminate the police department included Vice Mayor Ben Nett.
+Nett was previously employed with the Purcellville Police Department, and his employment status at the time of this vote was unclear.
+Nett was the subject of internal affairs investigations for dishonesty in February, 2025 that led to the Loudoun Commonwealth Attorney placing Nett on the Brady/Giglio list.
+The Brady/Giglio list is for police officers that the Commonwealth Attorney's office believes have dishonesty issues and will not subpoena to testify.
+It can be considered career-ending.